Posted on August 3, 2016

 STEP 1: The first step before applying is determining whether the conviction sought to be reduced qualifies as a wobbler.
 A wobbler is a crime punishable as either a felony or misdemeanor.
 If the statute states that a conviction is punishable in either county jail or state prison, the crime is a wobbler.
 If the conviction is not a wobbler, then your only avenue is obtaining an expungement.

 STEP 2: The second step is to determine your eligibility.
-Both remedies do not permit relief for those who were sentenced to state prison.
+Both remedies do not permit relief for those who served time in state prison.
 A person who served time in state prison must petition for a certificate of rehabilitation.
 However, if you were granted probation or served time in the county jail, you are eligible to file.

 STEP 3: The third step is filing the petition with the court.
 The petition is called a “Petition for Dismissal” which will require marking the correct boxes.
 Failure to mark the correct boxes may result in the denial of your petition.